Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 The whole point of the way we format the quiz and results of the Liver Habits Score™ is to give you actionable things that you could work on to reduce your risk factors for liver disease.

 Just like the MTBI personality models, there must be a method by which fitting and tailored questions are used to calculate helpful information.

-For the Liver Habits Score, there are currently 10 categories of habits that affect liver health.
-Not each category has the same level of affect on liver health and so are weighted according to their likely impact on the liver.
+For the Liver Habits Score, there are currently 10 categories of habits which we track.
+Not each category has the same level of effect on liver health and so are weighted according to their likely impact on the liver.
 These categories can be found on the top of the graph and consist of the following:

 In total, there are 50 weighted points at stake.
 These weighted points are to be multiplied by a rating depending on whether they are beneficial or detrimental to liver health.

 The 10 categories of habits are the top series of habits that we determined at the present time to affect liver health.
 Each habit can either be beneficial or detrimental to liver health.
 Unfortunately, as far as health is concerned, there’s not much of a cap to how unhealthy you can be, but there is a cap on how healthy you can be.
 And thus, we decided to rate detrimental habits as more powerful than beneficial habits.
 These ratings are -4, -2, 0, +1, and +2.
 (We thought about extending negative habits even further, such as -6, -8, and so on, but ultimately felt that was too extreme out of the scope of what would be helpful.)